lukaskelley/LUKASKELLEY/README.md

 ✨ Welcom my side ✨
 </h2>

-💫Experienced, forward-thinking developer with 6 years of expertise in developing and implementing cutting-edge software solutions to boost corporate productivity.💫
+🥇 Experienced, forward-thinking developer with 6 years of expertise in developing and implementing cutting-edge software solutions to boost corporate productivity 🥇
 </br>
 💪 My power skills are React | Next.Js | Web3 Integration 💪
 <br />
-🔥Credibility and development completion are key components of my perfection as a web developer. 🔥
+🔥 Credibility and development completion are key components of my perfection as a web developer 🔥
 </h4>
 <br />